 from the Pajareritos Argentinos y de América network

-• The 5 groups: Pajareritos, Caburecitos, Pirinchos, Chingolitos, and Chorlitos.
+• The 6 active groups: Pajareritos, Caburecitos, Chingolitos, Pirinchos, Chorlitos and Albatros.